Back

 May 25 1899

-(List Entry 1369436)
+This structure is Grade II listed (List Entry 1369436)

 OPENING THE VICTORIA FOUNTAIN.

 The Princess was timed to leave Headington Hill Hall at three o'clock in order to perform successively the three functions which were the occasion of her visit, the first of which was the opening of the fountain and clock tower situate on the Magdalen Bridge side of St. Clement's churchyard, and presented to the city by Mr. and Mrs. G. Herbert Morrell as a memorial of the Queen's Diamond Jubilee.
 The fountain is under a roof of oak, supported by columns, and above are four dials and a gilt weather vane.
-The steps of the fountain are of York ad Portland stone, lined with copper, the columns and dwarf walls of Milton stone, and the roof of oak is covered with Stonesfield slates.
+The steps of the fountain are of York and Portland stone, lined with copper, the columns and dwarf walls of Milton stone, and the roof of oak is covered with Stonesfield slates.
 Mr. E. P. Warren was the architect.

 OXFORD PRESERVATION TRUST